Diabetic Foot Problems – Know What Happens to Your Feet and Legs Due to Diabetes

 Diabetes can damage the skin in two ways.

 1. When blood glucose levels are high, the body loses fluid which results in diabetes and dry feet.
 When there is less fluid in the body, the skin can become dry.
 Dry skin can be itchy, and scratching can cause pain.
-The skin of your diabetes itchy lower legs start to break.
+Dry skin can break.
 When the skin is split, it allows the entry of germs that cause infection.
 If blood glucose levels are high, the excess glucose feeds the germs and makes the infection worse.
 The skin on the legs, feet, elbows, and elsewhere can become dry.
 Drinking fluids helps keep your skin healthy and moist.

 2. Nerve damage can reduce the amount of sweat.
 Sweat helps keep skin soft and moist.
 A reduction in the amount of sweat on the legs and feet can dry out the skin.